Session Introduction

 Shadow AI creating ungoverned liability

-Employees using consumer AI for legally sensitive tasks — drafting contracts, advising clients, interpreting regulations — create liability exposure that no one in risk is tracking.
+Employees using consumer AI for legally sensitive tasks — drafting contracts, advising clients, interpreting regulations — It this liability risk exposure tracked?

 The EU AI Act does not ask whether your AI works.